rohan-s-atl/basis/README.md

 ### Historical Bootstrapping

-Basis can seed its ML tables from historical macro events generated from BLS and FRED series.
-The seeding flow creates historical events, fetches market windows around each event timestamp, stores feature snapshots using only event-time information, and labels 1-day, 3-day, and 5-day future outcomes.
+Basis seeds its ML tables from historical macro events generated from BLS and FRED series.
+The seeding flow creates historical events, fetches market windows around each event timestamp, stores feature snapshots using event-time information, and labels 1-day, 3-day, and 5-day future outcomes.

-Future prices are used only as labels, not as model inputs, to avoid time leakage.
+Future prices are reserved for outcome labels, preserving a clean separation between event-time features and post-event results.

 ### Outcome Labeling